Paid Parental Leave

 Paid Parental Leave may be used for up to a period of 12 months following the date of birth of a child or the date of placement of a newly adopted child.
 A "day" of Paid Parental Leave is equal to a regularly scheduled day up to 8 hours per day maximum (40 hours per week maximum).
 The maximum benefit is 240 hours over a 12-month period.

-All regular employees of BSA who work at least 20 hours per week and who have been employed for the 12-month period and completed 1,250 hours immediately prior to the Paid Parental Leave period are eligible to participate in the Paid Parental Leave Policy.
+All regular employees of BSA who work at least 20 hours per week are eligible to participate in the Paid Parental Leave Policy.
 An employee is a “regular employee” if he/she is classified and treated for federal income tax purposes by the Employer as a regular full-time or regular part-time employee of the Employer (as opposed to a temporary, seasonal or casual employee, intern, independent contractor or consultant, agency worker or leased employee), even if the Employer's classification is later determined to be incorrect.
 Term employees are considered regular employees for the purpose of this benefit.
 Subject to the eligibility criteria above, BSA has extended this benefit to active employees whose employment is governed by a collective bargaining agreement.

 See the Paid Parental Leave Policy (PDF) for details.